 Why is GE Power India Ltd ?

-- Poor long term growth as Net Sales has grown by an annual rate of -16.40% and Operating profit at -188.58% over the last 5 years
+- Poor long term growth as Net Sales has grown by an annual rate of -17.26% over the last 5 years

 - Low ability to service debt as the company has a high Debt to EBITDA ratio of -1.00 times

-- The stock is trading risky as compared to its average historical valuations
+- The stock is trading at a discount compared to its peers' average historical valuations

 (If sector exposure > 30%, please use optimiser tool to see which are the best stocks to hold in Heavy Electrical Equipment)